devmark/input-check/readme.md

 array
 ----
-The field under validation must be a PHP array.
+The field under validation must be a array.

 before:date